MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`context`** - **Build Context**<br>
 `string`.
 Optional.
 Use when `action = Build an image && defaultContext = false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Path to the build context.
+Specifies the path to the build context.
 <!-- :::editable-content-end::: -->
 <br>